UnlimitedIP (UIP) Price Reaches $0.0099

-UnlimitedIP (UIP) traded down 0.8% against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on June 24th.
-UnlimitedIP has a market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
-One UnlimitedIP coin can currently be bought for approximately $0.0099 or 0.00000016 BTC on major exchanges.
-During the last seven days, UnlimitedIP has traded down 0.8% against the U.S. dollar.
+UnlimitedIP (UIP) traded down 0.8% against the dollar during the one day period ending at 7:00 AM E.T. on June 30th.
+UnlimitedIP has a total market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+In the last week, UnlimitedIP has traded 0.8% lower against the dollar.
+One UnlimitedIP coin can now be bought for approximately $0.0099 or 0.00000016 BTC on major exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.